cloudmesh/cloudmesh-robot/README.md

 	cd cloudmesh.robot
 	make source

-### Tools
+# Tools

+## Markdown

 Markdown has very good support for editors that render the final output in a view windo next to the editor pane.
 Two such editors are

-* Macdown: MacDown provides a nice integrated editor that works well.
+* [Macdown](https://macdown.uranusjr.com/): MacDown provides a nice integrated editor that works well.
-* pyCharm: We have successfully used Vladimir Schhneiders plugin.
-When you click on a .md file pycharm will automatically ask to install the plugins from Markdown for you.
+* [pyCharm](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=mac&code=PCC): We have successfully used Vladimir Schhneiders [Markdown Navigator plugin](https://plugins.jetbrains.com/plugin/7896-markdown-navigator).
+Once installes you click on a .md file pycharm will automatically ask to install the plugins from Markdown for you.